PriscillaOng12/GoldRushMaze/DESIGN.md

 `player_t* player_new(char* name, char* conn_info, int x, int y)`: Initializes a new player with specified name, connection info and position.
 Returns pointer to `player` struct.

-`void player_move(player_t* player) `: Updates the player's position and the location of conflicting players, calling `update_visibility` on all affected players, and sending a `DISPLAY` message to all clients with updated locations.
+`void player_move(player_t* player, int dx, int dy) `: Updates the player's position and the location of conflicting players, calling `update_visibility` on all affected players, and sending a `DISPLAY` message to all clients with updated locations.

 `void player_collect_gold(player_t* player, int gold_x, int gold_y)`: Updates the player's purse and the location of the gold piles, and sends a `GOLD` message to all clients with updated locations.